EPDM roofing technology

-EPDM is cost-effective and easy to install, and has quickly become known for its exceptional hail resistance, UV stability, and weather resistance.
+EPDM is cost-effective, easy to install, and known for its exceptional hail resistance, UV stability, and weather resistance.

 First introduced in 1962, EPDM single-ply roofing membranes became increasingly popular in the 1970s as the Middle East oil embargo drove up the price of asphalt-based roofs and lowered the quality of available asphalt.
 EPDM was cost-effective and simple to install and quickly became known for its exceptional hail resistance, UV stability, and weathering resistance due to the ross-linked nature of its chemistry and the UV-absorbing power of its raw materials.

 Since its introduction, numerous enhancements have been made to the system components, making today’s EPDM systems far more robust and of more excellent value than ever before.
 There are four main areas in which significant enhancements have been made to EPDM system technology, improving performance and increasing importance for the building owner.

 The first area of improvement was in EPDM seaming technology.
 In the 1970s, EPDM seams were created using white gas and a Neoprene-based splicing adhesive.
 However, the Neoprene polymer in the splice cement could break down and lose strength with prolonged exposure to ponded water.
 While most systems are designed to promote positive drainage, it’s pretty common to have small areas of ponded water on the roof for extended periods.
 In the mid-1980s, a butyl-based splice adhesive was developed instead of white gas to clean the seam area.
 Butyl-based adhesives were used in pond liner applications and are very tolerant of ponded water.
 The seaming process still involved a few steps, leaving seams prone to variations caused by craft techniques and installation conditions.